resole79/finance_calculator/readme.md

 repayment calculator for a small financial company

 #### Prerequisites
-You will need the following software to run the task manager:
+You will need the following software to run the financial calculator:
  - [Python 3](https://www.python.org/downloads/)

 #### Installation